'Tidal Wave': Hundreds Of Coast Guard Families Show Up To Pop-Up Boston Food Pantry

 "It's very comforting to know a little weight lifted off of me having to worry about putting food on the table," she says.
 "Especially when you don't know what the future holds."

-It's certainly more comforting than the advice recently posted on a Coast Guard employee-assistance website, that rather tersely implores those furloughed not to "hide your head in the sand" and to find creative ways to earn supplemental income.
-For example, the tip sheet suggests cleaning out the attic, basement and closets and having a garage sale.
-Or sell items online.
-Other ideas include babysitting and dog-walking for cash.
+It's more comforting than the advice recently posted on a Coast Guard employee-assistance website that rather tersely implored those furloughed not to "hide your head in the sand" and to find creative ways to earn supplemental income.
+For example, the tip sheet suggested cleaning out the attic, basement and closets and having a garage sale.
+Or selling items online.
+Other ideas included babysitting and dog walking for cash.

-Wednesday night, the Coast Guard pulled the document offline, saying it –quote—"doesn't reflect ... current efforts to support its workforce during the lapse" in federal funding.
+Wednesday night, the Coast Guard pulled the document offline, saying it "doesn't reflect ... current efforts to support its workforce during the lapse" in federal funding.

 Cox calls it shameful that guardsmen and women have to worry about where their next meal is coming from.

 "It's just a horrible thing that we have done to these people," he says.
 "They have families and responsibilities ... and they've been left out there on a ledge.
-We put them in uniform and we teach them to be proud, and then we put them in a situation like this and it's just criminal ...
+We put them in uniform and we teach them to be proud, and then we put them in a situation like this and it's just criminal. ...
 I mean this thing just balloons and spirals out of control."

-'It's just gonna get worse'
+"It's just gonna get worse"

 Other federal employees can relate.
 Rita Silva Martins, 34, from Natick, Mass., thought she'd finally made it.
 After years of janitorial work, she landed an airport security job with the Transportation Security Administration making $36,000 and benefits.
-She and her husband, who works 60 hours a week moving cars for car dealer, had just moved into their first house, with their four kids, and were managing to just scrape by.
-That is, until the shutdown, put everything at risk.
+She and her husband, who works 60 hours a week moving cars for a car dealer, had just moved into their first house with their four kids and were managing to just scrape by.
+That is, until the shutdown put everything at risk.

 "It's weighing [on me] heavily," she says.
 "I'm having panic attacks, not knowing what's going to happen."

 Martins is still working, actually adding overtime hours, hoping she will eventually see the back pay.
 But if and when a paycheck comes, Martins worries, it would be too late for her next mortgage payment.
-In order to keep working she also needs to pay for preschool, and to put gas in the car for the long commute to the airport.
+In order to keep working, she also needs to pay for preschool, and to put gas in the car for the long commute to the airport.
 On top of it all, she just found out her dog needs surgery that's going to cost more than $1,500.
 And she has no real savings to speak of.

 "It's just gonna get worse," she says.
 "I have no jewelry to pawn, nothing to just cash in.
 It's devastating."